E-MailRelay

 account:

-The account: verifier does validation of recipient address against system account names and the network domain or --domain value.
+The account: verifier does validation of recipient addresses against system account names and the network domain or --domain value.
 For example, it will accept alice@example.com only if there is a local system account called alice and the local fully-qualified domain name is example.com.

 Eg: